 Jim: Permissible to pass by it, and proper, too; Better stop when you see it, though.

-Ze: You are free to stop, and so have they^[1] done.
-But they have deemed it better to read on.
+Ze: You are free to stop, and so did they.^[1] But they have deemed it better to read on.

 Ta: It is an absolute sign of stop; Wherever you see it be sure to stop!